-Pioneers of music piracy/music streaming and the very entity responsible for revolutionising the way we consume music to this day – Napster – has just been acquired by virtual reality concerts company MelodyVR for US$70 million.
+Pioneers of music piracy/music streaming and the very entity responsible for revolutionising the way we consume music to this day – Napster – has been acquired by virtual reality concerts company MelodyVR for US$70 million (AU$93.5 million).

 Like many of you, we were fairly surprised to learn Napster was still alive and kicking, more so than the fact another company in this era saw fit to invest a casual US$70 million.
 Napster had, of course, once been sued into oblivion for innumerable copyright infringements, legally compelled to cease operations, ordered to pay millions upon millions in damages, before filing for bankruptcy.
 At its height, the music sharing platform had approximately 70 million users globally.

 Despite this, they weren’t quite down for the count just yet.
 Establishing a strong precedent among consumers who now held a burning desire for music on demand – which would later give rise to services like Spotify in both attitude and P2P software architecture – many saw further potential to be realised.
 In 2002, the Napster brand was snapped up on the cheap by software company Roxio for their own streaming service Pressplay.
 Pressplay rebranded as “Napster 2.0” and got to work building out this phoenix from the ashes.